Detroit Pistons grab Cade Cunningham at No. 1 in NBA draft

 11 of14 FILE - In this Jan.
 19, 2020, file photo, Prolific Prep's Jalen Green plays against La Lumiere during a high school basketball game at the Hoophall Classic in Springfield, Mass.
 Green was selected by the Houston Rockets in the NBA basketball draft Thursday, July 29, 2021.
 Gregory Payan/AP Show More Show Less 12 of14

-13 of14 Stage crews prepare for the start of the NBA basketball draft, Thursday, July 29, 2021, in New York.
+13 of14 Cade Cunningham, left, hugs family and friends after being selected as the number one draft pick overall by the Detroit Pistons during the NBA basketball draft, Thursday, July 29, 2021, in New York.
 Corey Sipkin/AP Show More Show Less

 14 of14